This article details how to create and run Databricks Jobs using the Jobs UI.

 You can ensure there’s always an active run of your job.
 See Run a continuous job.

-To trigger a job run when new files arrive in an external location, use a file arrival trigger.
+To trigger a job run when new files arrive in a Unity Catalog external location or volume, use a file arrival trigger.